tjkerby/Phylogeny_Pipeline/aTRAM_Tutorial_for_multiple_species.md

 ## Does this output to the correct directory?

 First wait for the script above to finish.
 Later on for the aTRAM stitcher part you will need to create a taxa list.
-This can be created while changing to the single_copy_busco_sequences directory that contains all of the .faa and .fna files and then running the script below.
-It essentially takes the names from each of the amino acid sequences (.faa files) by printing all of the .faa files and stripping the .faa at the end and then puts them in a text file.
+This can be created while changing to the single_copy_busco_sequences directory that was created when we ran BUSCO and contains all of the .faa and .fna files.
+Once that is your working directory run the script below.
+It essentially takes the names from each of the amino acid sequences (.faa files) by printing all of the .faa files and stripping the .faa at the end and then puts them in a text file named taxa.txt.

 ```bash
 ls *.faa | sed 's/.faa//' > taxa.txt